Terms and Conditions

 h)In the event of any contractual or interpretational conflict that may arise between any interested party/s and the Company, then these Terms and Conditions will automatically overide, take precedence and prevail over all others, including both written contracts and/or oral agreements (refer Sections 14a, 15a & 15b).

 Section 1.
-Use of Material, Copyright and the Site login obligations.
+Licensed User Obligations including Payment of Fees, Third Party Involvements, Use of Material, Copyright and Site Login

-a)Under license, the Company authorises you to view, copy, and print a single copy of material on this Site solely for your personal, non-commercial use.
-Special rules may apply to the use of certain software and other items provided on the Site.
+a)On accessing the Career Management System a licensed user is authorised to view, copy and/or print a single image of all material and resources solely for their personal and non-commercial use.
+Special rules may apply to the use of certain software and other items and program resources provided on the Site.

-b)As a licensed user, you agree to use the services offered by the Company in a manner consistent with all applicable local, state and federal laws and regulations.
+d)A licensed user agrees to use the services offered by the Company in a manner consistent with all applicable local, state and federal laws and regulations.
 No material shall be stored or transmitted which infringes or violates the rights of others, which is unlawful, obscene, indecent or otherwise objectionable, threatening, defamatory, or invasive of privacy or publicity rights.
 The Company prohibits conduct that might constitute a criminal offence, gives rise to civil liability or otherwise violates any law.
 Any activity that restricts or inhibits any other user from using the services of the Company is also prohibited.
 Unless allowed by a written agreement, you may not post or transmit advertising or commercial solicitation on the Site.

-d)Login obligations: the Site and/or specific portions of it may require you to register and/or obtain and use a username and/or password for use.
+f)Licensed user login obligations: the Site requires you to register and/or obtain and use a username and/or password for use.
 In any such case, you are solely responsible for the confidentiality of the username and/or password and for any activity that occurs under your account.
 You must never give, display, distribute or allow another individual, organisation and/or corporate entity to use or have access to your login details to the Site.

 Section 1.1 Program specific Scope and Conditions.